jbelyeu/unfazed/README.md

 * In a deletion, the allele of the _de novo_ CNV's origin parent disappears and therefore the site should appear to be HOM_REF for the other parent's allele (although actually hemizygous).
 * In a duplication, the allele balance of the _de novo_ CNV's origin parent should be about double in proportion to the allele from the other parent.
 If parents share no alleles, this is fairly simple: if the allele balance of the alelle from parent A increases relatively, that is the origin parent.
 If the parents share one allele (one parent being HET, the other HOMREF or HOMALT) the DUP can only be phased if the non-shared allele is duplicated, as an increase in allele balance of the shared allele could come from a duplication in either parent.
 Unfazed requires an allele-balance of 0.66 in favor of the duplicated allele for each informative site.

+### Sex-chromosome autophasing
+Variants which lie on the X chromosome in male samples can generally be automatically phased to the mother and those from the Y can be phased to the father.
+The pseudoautosomal region (PAR) is the exception, where the X and Y are indistinguishable.
+Unfazed will therefore perform read-based or allele-balance phasing for PAR variants but will automatically phase other sex chromosome variants in males.
+This requires genome build information, which must be specified via the `--build` parameter.
+Note that only human genome builds 19/37 and 38 are supported for special sex-chromosome phasing.

 ## How to use it
 Unfazed is available for install from conda.
 Requires at least Python 3.5.